ComputationalPhysiology/docker_workflows/README.md

 same commands as in Example 1.
 The only difference is that we will be using [Jupyter notebooks](https://jupyter.org) for development.
-If you are interested in more details you can check out the [docuementation in the FEniCS container docs](https://fenics.readthedocs.io/projects/containers/en/latest/jupyter.html).
+If you are interested in more details you can check out the [documentation in the FEniCS container docs](https://fenics.readthedocs.io/projects/containers/en/latest/jupyter.html).

 The source files for this example can be found in